olibu/agenda/doc/UserGuide.md

 In case your first agenda entry is 5 min and you start the meeting at 9:06, nothing will be adjusted, as no "even" time within the last 5 min can be found.
 You would have the raise the duration to 10 min before starting the meeting in this case.

 "Even" times means 30 min steps.
 9:00, 9:30 and so on.
-Thus it would make sense to eather start the meeting in time or to start you meeting with a "welcome" of 5 to 10 min (especially if you have very short agenda entries).
+Thus it would make sense to ether start the meeting in time or to start you meeting with a "welcome" of 5 to 10 min (especially if you have very short agenda entries).